original illustration for Scribbleomania; Or, The Printer’s Devil’s Polichronicon (1815) by William Henry Ireland

 The fancie out-worke Nature.

-The earliest occurrence of to beggar belief that I could find is in an anonymous pamphlet written on 25th January 1780, Thoughts on News-papers and a Free Trade.
+The earliest occurrence of to beggar belief that I have found is from an anonymous pamphlet written on 25th January 1780, Thoughts on News-papers and a Free Trade.
 In the following passage, the author criticises the newspapers:

 For though it be natural enough for an orator who has precipitated himself from the heights of popularity and fair fame into an abyss of corruption and infamy, from which he can never―never emerge, to endeavour, like the first apostate, by lying, deceitful speeches to involve the innocent in suffering and disgrace―yet to represent one of a very different cast, a senator of unimpeached conduct, and unspotted principles, as adopting the ribaldry of ministerial hirelings, or the ravings of some frantic lordling, when speaking of those whose unremitting efforts have been to keep the empire back from the edge of that precipice to which the strong hands of administration were dragging it― this beggars belief―“incredulus odi”*.